ejseqera/showcase/demo/docs/data_explorer.md

 # Data Explorer

+When running pipelines in the Cloud, users typically need access to buckets and blob storage to view pipeline results and upload files (e.g., samplesheets, reference data) for analysis.
+Managing credentials and permissions for multiple users, as well as training users to navigate Cloud consoles and CLIs, can be complicated.
+Instead, users can view their data directly through Data Explorer.

-With Data Explorer, you can browse and interact with remote data repositories from organization workspaces in Seqera Platform.
+With Data Explorer, you can browse and interact with remote data repositories from organization workspaces in the Seqera Platform.
 It supports AWS S3, Azure Blob Storage, and Google Cloud Storage repositories.

 ## View pipeline outputs in Data Explorer